 For this tutorial I’ve done a pencil sketch of Bucky Barnes, aka Marvel’s Winter Soldier, as he appears during one scene in the latest Captain America: Civil War trailer.
 And first things first, I scanned the pencil sketch and improved the scan a bit, according to tutorial 1.

-In the figure below I’ve illustrated how I add color to pencil sketches.
+In the figure below I’ve illustrated how to digitally color a scanned pencil sketch.
 The steps are as follows:

 - Create a new layer above the sketch layer.